 Maybe like me you're a little scared and worried that it would be too hard or too expensive.
 Guess what; it's not!
 I'm going to share the step-by-step way that you can start a blog, and I promise it won't be too hard!

 Before I had my blog, I followed Ree Drummond, The Pioneer Woman, and her fantastic blog.
 At the time, she was a mom who liked to cook and take photos.
 She wasn't famous or on the Food Network yet.
 What changed that?
 Her blog.
 She shared her passion for cooking, her family, and photography – who knew this would become a product line in Walmart?
 And she writes wonderful cookbooks too!
-It didn't happen overnight, and it was indeed a lot of hard work, but it happened because she decided to start a blog.
+It didn't happen overnight, and it was a lot of hard work, but it happened because she decided to start a blog.

-Here's a great interview on Gabrielle Blair's Design Mom blog from 2012 with Joanna about her beautiful home.
-This was Joanna's design philosophy in 2012, “My philosophy is to embrace where you are, and the season you are in.
+Here's a great interview with Joanna on Gabrielle Blair's Design Mom blog from 2012 about her beautiful home.
+Joanna's design philosophy in 2012 was: โ€œMy philosophy is to embrace where you are, and the season you are in.
 If you have children, create child-proof, inspiring spaces where they will thrive.
 It took this recent move to help me realize that I have to be intentional with whatever space I am given.
 Creating an environment of fun, creativity, and order does not just come naturally.
 I had to work at it and become a student of my children.
 I had to get into their minds and figure out what they loved and what inspired them.
-I had to choose to let go of some of the things I love as well as my expectations of what a pretty home should be.”
+I had to let go of some of the things I love and my expectations of what a pretty home should be.โ€

-These two women created entire careers [honestly online empires] from their passions on their blogs.
+These two women created entire careers [honestly, online empires] from their passions on their blogs.
 While I can't promise you fame, fortune, and a network TV show, you can get started and design your beautiful online spot to share your ideas and photos or start an online business with an Etsy shop.
 Your creativity is the limit to your blog – it's endless.

 My blog grew from a little personal blog to being my online website where people come to learn about how to use social media, find information about hiring me to speak at an event, and it's even won awards!
 Twice my blog has been voted as Best Social Media Blog by Social Media Examiner.

-A few questions to think about:
+Here are a few questions to think about:

-- Do I want to use your name for your blog?
+• Do I want to use your name for your blog?

-- What type of content do you want to share?
+• What type of content do you want to share?
 Cooking?
 Design?
 Lifestyle?

-- Is it easy to spell and remember?
+• Is it easy to spell and remember?

 I'm going to walk you through the steps of starting a new blog, and I'm going to pick a new domain to show all the steps.